TheOdinProject/curriculum/html_css/grid-lessons/creating-a-grid.md

 ### Gap

 The gap between grid rows and columns is known as the gutter or alley.
 Gap sizes can be adjusted separately for rows and columns using the `column-gap` and `row-gap` properties.
-The gap can also be set with the shorthand property `gap` if you want the row and column gap to be the same.
+Furthermore, we can use a shorthand property called `gap` to set both `row-gap` and `column-gap`.

 Before adding our grid gap properties let’s make things a little easier to see without relying on developer tools.
 We’ll go ahead and add a simple border around our grid items so we can get a better sense of their placement around each other: